 RBFS establishes and maintains a connection with the Customer Premise Equipment (CPE), so that subscribers can access and use the network services from a network service provider.

 RBFS runs as an Ubuntu container on the Open Network Linux operating system on white boxes which can perform Layer 2 and Layer 3 switching.

 1.2.
 Why RBFS

-RBFS' open and disaggregated architectural design fosters a faster deployment of new features and services within a short span of time and it promotes a collaborative ecosystem of hardware and other component vendors.
+RBFS' open and disaggregated architectural design fosters a faster deployment of new features and services within a short period and it promotes a collaborative ecosystem of hardware and other component vendors.
 By separating the hardware from the software, RBFS enables you to choose the white box switches of your choice without any vendor lock-in.
-It helps to reduce the deployment and operational costs significantly by promoting disaggregated BNG that is suitable for cloud native ecosystem.
+It helps to reduce the deployment and operational costs significantly by promoting disaggregated BNG that is suitable for cloud-native ecosystems.

 1.3.
 Architecture and the Key Functional Components

 RBFS has been designed based on a microservices architecture to cater a rapidly growing broadband traffic.
 An RBFS container contains multiple microservices, known as daemons.
 These microservices are the building blocks of the RBFS ecosystem and they can communicate with each other through a centralized in-memory datastore called Brick Data Store (BDS).

 RBFS has a schema-driven and in-memory database called BDS (Brick Data Store).
 As an in-memory data store, BDS relies mainly on the main memory for the storage of data which is contrary to the databases that store data on disks.
 BDS has architecturally been designed to enable very minimal response time by removing the time to access data stored in disks.
 BDS acts as a control plane and provides all required data and instructions to the daemons for their functioning.